 The Amazon Relational Database Service (RDS) makes it easy to set up, use, and scale a relational database in the cloud.
 It manages database administration processes and provides resizable capacity for an industry-standard database.
 RDS is used for allocating resources, creating backups, updating software, and monitoring and scaling hardware resources.

-Key points to pay attention to during the RDS security audit:
+Key points to pay attention to during an RDS security audit:

-- The backup retention period should be more than 7 days.
+- Set the backup retention period to more than seven days.